Jeff Forrest is a Land Use partner in the firm's San Diego office and has been practicing law for 20 years.

-Mr. Forrest's practice includes complex land use planning, obtaining entitlement approvals, and land use litigation defense for clients such as the Hotel Del Coronado, Pardee Homes, Brookfield Homes, solar and renewable energy developers, Allied Waste, the Building Industry Association, Citigroup, Comerica Bank, Black Mountain Ranch, Sudberry Properties, and Donahue Schriber.
+Jeff's practice includes complex land use planning, obtaining entitlement approvals, and land use litigation defense for clients such as Holland Partner Group, Hines, Cisterra, Lincoln Properties, Loews Resorts, Hotel Del Coronado, JStreet Hospitality, Choice Hotels, Lowe Enterprises, Greystar, BioMed Realty, Pardee Homes, KB Home, Brookfield Homes, Caydon U.S.A., Chevron, Integral Communities, Jay Paul Company, Steelwave, solar and renewable energy developers (NextEra, Tenaska, NRG, Con Edison Development, Wells Fargo, Sempra Renewables, Alta Gas, and Enbridge), Allied Waste, the Building Industry Association, Citigroup, Comerica Bank, Black Mountain Ranch, Sovereign Capital, LLJ Investors, and Lane Field Developers.

 In doing so, his land use work covers all aspects of advising and representing residential, industrial and commercial developers through all phases of the land use regulatory process, including real estate due diligence investigations; negotiating development agreements, easements, annexation agreements, water supply assessments, and environmental permits; processing land use entitlements, and appearing before governmental agencies and commissions.

-Prior to joining Sheppard, Mullin, Richter & Hampton LLP, he served in the U.S. Congress as the Legislative Director & Counsel to Congressman Mike Castle following the Congressman's terms as Delaware's Governor.
+Prior to joining Sheppard Mullin, he served in the U.S. Congress as the Legislative Director & Counsel to Congressman Mike Castle following the Congressman's terms as Delaware's Governor.
 In Congress, he focused on bankruptcy reform, financial services modernization, corporate governance, environmental, appropriations and tax legislation.

-Mr. Forrest is a registered lobbyist with the City of San Diego, the County of San Diego, and San Diego Regional Airport Authority, and the San Diego Port Authority.
+Jeff is a Board member of the National Association of Industrial and Office Properties and a registered lobbyist with the City of San Diego, the County of San Diego, and San Diego Regional Airport Authority, and the San Diego Port Authority.

 Salk Institute Master Plan.
 Counseled the Salk Institute through its local entitlement process for its Master Plan to develop a 26-acre site in San Diego, California.
 The Salk Institute expansion plan, originally designed by renowned architect Lewis Kahn with input from Jonas Salk, required San Diego approval of a coastal development permit, site development permit, EIR, amendment to existing conditional use permit, historical preservation approvals, and a Multiple Habitat Preservation Area boundary adjustment.
 Sheppard Mullin went on to obtain an exemption for the project from a Federal District Court's injunction against all projects in San Diego containing vernal pools.

-Imperial Solar Energy Center West (C-Solar Development, LLC/Lightsource Renewables/Tenaska).
-Providing complex CEQA and NEPA counseling on the development of a 250 MW solar generation project on 1,130 acres in Imperial Valley, California.
+Imperial Solar Energy Center West and South (C-Solar Development, LLC/Tenaska).
+Provided complex CEQA and NEPA counseling on the development of two 250 MW solar generation project on two 1,000 acre sites in Imperial County, California.
 Project approvals sought include a Conditional Use Permit from Imperial County, Right-Of-Way Grant from the Bureau of Land Management, and certification of related CEQA and NEPA documents.
 Among the major issues include proper analysis of agricultural, global warming, water quality, cultural resources, biology, and cumulative impacts.